UribeAlejandro/SkyProphet/docs/challenge.md

 ![Deployment](img/SkyProphet-Deployment.drawio.svg)

 > **Note:** The model that runs in the `GCP Cloud Run` is the one that has the best performance in the `MLFlow` registry.
 However, it is not static.
 Because it is retrieved from the `MLFlow` registry, it can be updated with a new model that has better performance without the need to redeploy the application.
+The good news is: The model retieval is cached, so the performance of the application is not affected!

 An example of a model promotion is shown below: